Intellection/rails_notebook/README.md

 7) Python 2.7.11 (comes with Anaconda 2.1.0)

+ZeroMQ is a high-performance asynchronous messaging library, aimed at use in scalable distributed or concurrent applications.

+Install via Homebrew:

+	$ brew tap homebrew/versions

+	$ brew install zeromq32

+	$ gem install ffi-rzmq

 Run to start the notebook navigate to the root of the Rails application and run:

     rake rails_notebook